Dantae-Jekins/konwerter/README.md

     - korzen (blank)
     - lg

-- Give the capability of returning other types on values to Konwerter, like single integers instead of an array of integers
+- Give the capability of returning and taking other types other than arrays to Konwerter

 - And finally remove the comments from the code and actually pull off some effort to make a decent README explaining what each function does.